xasmodeanx/sepulcher/SERVERSIDE.md

 fullaxx/webstore
 ```

-## Start MsgStore Instance (for Message Transfer)
+## Start MsgStore Instance (for Message Distribution)
-For the MsgStore Instance, we run a generic webstore instance with 4 specific options: \
+For the MsgStore service, we run a generic webstore instance with 4 specific options: \
 REQPERIOD=5 and REQCOUNT=2 limit connections from any IP address to 2 every 5 seconds. \
 BAR=1 tells the server to DELETE any message that is successfully retrieved. \
 MAXPOSTSIZE=1000000 limits any upload to 1000000 bytes. \